Final USP standards published

 June 3, 2019

-The long-awaited new USP Chapter 797 standards on sterile compounding were released June 1 and take effect Dec.
-1.
+The long-awaited new USP Chapter 797 standards on sterile compounding were released June 1.

 We are pleased to report that thanks to the vigorous collective advocacy of the allergy community, the final standards mirror the proposed standards released last July.
 We supported those standards in our comments to USP, and we believe they are reasonable and achievable.
 A summary of the standards is below, but we encourage you to download the complete version.